Podshot/podshot.github.io/_posts/2015-09-24-update-on-my-life.md

 will react.
 I will come back from this, like I have multiple times in the past, but I'm not sure how long until that happens.
 I want to thank everyone who has helped me through these times, you have kept me going and have given me some of the best advice I could've asked for.
-Every friend I have made through Twitter, the MCEngineer's chat, and through gaming in general, has been a positive change in my life.
+Every friend I have made through Twitter, the MCEngineer's chat, the MCEdit-Unified team, and through gaming in general, has been a positive change in my life.
 I wouldn't give up the times/conversations I have shared with them for anything else.